Agustín Bouzat

-Agustín Bouzat (born 28 March 1994) is an Argentine professional footballer who plays as a forward for Colo-Colo on loan from Vélez Sarsfield.
+Agustín Bouzat (born 28 March 1994) is an Argentine professional footballer who plays as a forward for Vélez Sarsfield.

 Career

 Bouzat started his senior career in 2011 with Liniers, playing twelve times in Torneo Argentino B. He joined Boca Juniors of the Argentine Primera División in early 2012.
 In January 2016, Bouzat completed a season-long loan move to fellow Primera División team Defensa y Justicia.
 He scored on his professional debut, in a 2–2 draw with Unión Santa Fe on 7 February.
 In total, Bouzat went on to make forty-five appearances for the club and scored three goals.
 He returned to Boca Juniors ahead of the 2017–18 campaign and made his league debut on 23 September 2017 in a 0–4 win against Vélez Sarsfield.

 Ahead of January 2018, Bouzat departed Boca Juniors to join Vélez Sarsfield.
 His first appearance for Vélez came versus former club Defensa y Justicia on 27 January.

 In June 2022, he was loaned to Colo-Colo by Vélez Sarsfield on a deal for eighteen months with an option to buy.